 Breast cancer among Indian women is the most common cancer occurrence.
 Nearly 27.7 percent of all malignancies in 2018 were breast cancers.
 In this condition, the breast cells grow out of control.
-Breast cancer can be categorized into many types.
+It can be categorized into many types.
 This category is based on the type of breast cells becoming cancerous.
 The three major breast parts are ducts, connective tissue, and lobules.
 Lobules are milk-producing glands.
 This milk is transported to the nipples via the ducts.
 The connective tissue holds everything together.
 It is composed of fatty and fibrous tissue.
 Good health is extremely important for lowering the risk of breast cancer.
 It also increases survival rates if cancer strikes.
 Yet, avoiding alcohol or improving lifestyle does not guarantee to beat cancer.

 Medica is proud to have the right experience and expertise in breast cancer treatment.
 We have more than three decades of experience in comprehensive treatment.
 Medica’s Oncology team boasts decades of expertise and experience with cutting-edge technology combined with the smartest minds in medical, radiation, and surgical oncology.
 Together with an extensive range of ancillary experts, we provide the best treatment.